telerik/xaml-docs/controls/radtreeview/how-to/howto-exapand-select-item-with-lod-enabled-treeview.md

 position: 25
 ---

-# Expand and Select Item with Load on Demand Enabled RadTreeView
+# {{ site.framework_name }} RadTreeView Expand and Select Item with Load on Demand Enabled RadTreeView

 This tutorial will demonstrate you how to __expand__ and __select__ an item when the __RadTreeView__ is in load on demand mode (__IsLoadOnDemandEnabled__ property is set to __True__).